-59 A milepost update that does not alter the geographical location and extent of an SBD Segment covered under this special permit requires notification only to PHMSA.
+&lt;sup>58 A milepost update that does not alter the geographical location and extent of an SBD Segment covered under this special permit requires only notification to PHMSA.
 For example, route milepost changes may be caused by route alignment changes outside the boundaries of the SBD Segment that lengthen or shorten the overall route, resulting in renumbering the mile posts without altering the geographical extent or location of the SBD Segments covered under this special permit.

-60 For a new SBD Segment or extension within the SBD Segments Permit Area to be considered by PHMSA, DGLLC must confer with PHMSA's Director or Project Designee to determine the need for any additional environmental review and obtain a response of "no objection" from PHMSA's Director or Project Designee prior to implementing the change.
+&lt;sup>59 For a new SBD Segment or extension within the SBD Segments Permit Area to be considered by PHMSA, AGDC must confer with PHMSA's Western Director or Project Designee to determine the need for any additional environmental review.
+AGDC must obtain a response of "no objection" from PHMSA prior to implementing the change.